-Each year, Muslims fast 30 days or 29 days, depending on the year, from dawn to dusk.
+Each year, Muslims fast 29 or 30 days, depending on the year, from dawn to dusk.
 We eat food when the sun sets at night, which is called Iftar or breaking the fast.
 After Iftar, Muslims pray long prayer call Taraweeh.
 Muslims pray at home or at the mosques.
-During the prayer, an Imam or leader of the prayer recites verses from the Quran.
+During the prayer, an Imam, or leader of the prayer recites 1/30th of the Quran each night.
+That way, attendees will have heard the entire Uuran recited during the month.
 On the last night of Ramadan, the leaders of Taraweeh conclude with the last verses of the Quran.
 At the end of Ramadan, there is a huge celebration also known as Eid al-Fitr and there is great joy and happiness among Muslims families – the children in particular because they get money on Eid day.
-One of my favorite ways to celebrate Ramadan is inviting my co-workers and friends who do not practice Islam to a dinner for a culture sharing experience.
+One of my favorite ways to celebrate Ramadan is by inviting my co-workers and friends who do not practice Islam to a dinner for a culture sharing experience.

 Why do you fast during Ramadan?

-We, Muslims fast during Ramadan to reflect on life, to repent to Allah on sins that we commit as human beings, and to feel the hunger, and struggle of the less fortunate people in our society.
-There are many who are fasting daily without an option.
+We, Muslims fast during Ramadan to reflect on life, to repent to Allah on sins that we commit as human beings, and to feel the hunger, and to remember the less fortunate people in our society.
+There are many people around the world who don’t have food, so Ramadan is when Muslims are to remember the less fortunate.
 Ramadan always reminds me how fortunate I am to have food on the table, shelter over my head, and many other blessings.

 What are you favorite Minneapolis restaurants to visit during Ramadan celebrations?

 Often I eat at home, as Ramadan is a great opportunity for families to eat together, pray together, and bond in ritual manners.
 However, sometimes I do go with friends to eat out at many of the buffet style restaurants in the Twin Cities.
-Some of my favorites include, the Marina Grill, Safari Restaurant, Gandhi Mahal, Daalo Restaurant, and East Village Grill.
+Some of my favorites include, the Marina Grill, Safari Restaurant, Gandhi Mahal, Daalo Restaurant, and East Village Grill, and Kilamanjaro Restaurant.
 All of them prepare a plethora of tasteful food for those fast during Ramadan.
-Those are not fasting are also more than welcome to eat come and celebrate.
+Those are not fasting are also more than welcome to come eat and celebrate.

 The Minneapolis Civil Rights Ordinance specifies that it is illegal to discriminate based on race, color, creed, religion, ancestry, national origin, sex, sexual orientation, gender identity, disability, age, marital status, and status with regard to public assistance.
 As a MDCR ambassador, what inspires you to promote the message of common humanity and educate your community of their civil rights protections?

 I believe its imperative to always remember we are humans first and we should always treat each other with respect and dignity.
-This brief drives me to be a civil rights champion.
+This belief drives me to be a civil rights champion.

 Join Osman, become a MDCR Ambassador Today!